DIANet: Dense-and-Implicit Attention Network: Related Works

 \section{Related Works}

 \textbf{Attention Mechanism in Computer Vision.} \cite{mnih2014recurrent,zhao2017diversified} use attention mechanism in image classification via utilizing a recurrent neural network to select and process local regions at high resolution sequentially.
-Concurrent attention-based methods tend to construct operation modules to capture non-local information in an image \cite{wang2018non,cao2019GCNet}, and model the interrelationship between channel-wise features\cite{hu2018squeeze,hu2018gather}.
+Concurrent attention-based methods tend to construct operation modules to capture non-local information in an image~\cite{wang2018non,cao2019GCNet}, and model the interrelationship between channel-wise features~\cite{hu2018squeeze,hu2018gather}.
 The combination of multi-level attentions are also widely studied~\cite{park2018bam,woo2018cbam,DBLP:journals/corr/abs-1904-04402,Wang_2017_CVPR}.
-Prior works~\cite{wang2018non,cao2019GCNet,hu2018squeeze,hu2018gather,park2018bam,woo2018cbam,DBLP:journals/corr/abs-1904-04402} usually insert an attention module in each layer independently.
+Prior works~\cite{wang2018non,cao2019GCNet,hu2018squeeze,hu2018gather,park2018bam,woo2018cbam,DBLP:journals/corr/abs-1904-04402} usually insert an attention module in each layer individually.
 In this work, the DIA unit is innovatively shared for all the layers in the same stage of the network, and the existing attention modules can be composited into the DIA unit readily.
-Besides, we adopt a global average pooling in part { {\textcircled{ {1}}}} to extract global information and a channel-wise multiplication in part { {\textcircled{ {2}}}} to enhance the importance of features, which is similar to SENet~\cite{hu2018squeeze}.
+Besides, we adopt a global average pooling in part { {\textcircled{ {1}}}} to extract global information and a channel-wise multiplication in part { {\textcircled{ {3}}}} to recalibrate features, which is similar to SENet~\cite{hu2018squeeze}.

 \textbf{Dense Network Topology.} DenseNet proposed in \cite{huang2017densely} connects all pairs of layers directly with an identity map.
-Through reusing features, DenseNet enjoys the advantage of higher parameter efficiency, the better capacity of generalization, and more accessible training than alternative architectures~\cite{lin2013network,he2016deep,srivastava2015highway}.
+Through reusing features, DenseNet has the advantage of higher parameter efficiency, the better capacity of generalization, and more accessible training than alternative architectures~\cite{lin2013network,he2016deep,srivastava2015highway}.
 Instead of explicitly dense connections, the DIA unit implicitly links layers at different depth via a shared module and leads to dense connection.
-Empirical results in Section~\ref{analysis} shows that the DIA unit has a similar effect as DenseNet.